grammar-anarchist/orthogonal_constraints/README.md

     To train all the parameters in a model:
     ```python
     for param in model.parameters():
-        # initlize to orthogonal matrix
+        # initialize to orthogonal matrix
         q = qr_retraction(param.data.view(param.size(0), -1))
         if q.size()[0] < q.size()[1]:
             param.data.copy_(q.view(param.size()))